bioidiap/bob.extension/doc/extension.rst

 To compile your C++ Python bindings and the pure C++ libraries, you can follow the same instructions as shown above:

 .. code-block:: sh

-  $ python bootstrap-buildout.py
-  ...
-  $ ./bin/buildout
+  $ buildout
   ...

 .. note::